helanga/Challenge1/README.md

   -If the Goal amount in range of less than 1000 and between 1000 to 4999 to successful precentage is 76% and 73% and canceled precentage is 24% and 27%.

   #### Conclution
-   we can conclude that if goal amount is low precentage of success is higher according to the this dataset.
+   We can conclude that if goal amount is low precentage of success is higher according to the this dataset.

 ## Limitations of this dataset